-The Telemedicine Subcommittee of OHIC's Payment and Care Delivery Advisory Committee sought to put forth thoughtful recommendations on how to maximize telemedicine's benefits and make it more widely available, while ensuring quality, safety, program integrity, and affordability.
+The Telemedicine Subcommittee of OHIC's Payment and Care Delivery Advisory Committee sought to make thoughtful recommendations on how to maximize telemedicine's benefits and make it more widely available, while maintaining standards for quality, safety and program integrity.
 The consensus recommendations identified by the Telemedicine Subcommittee presents a path for OHIC and Medicaid to explore as it develops future policy on the use of telemedicine.
 The State should continue to evaluate telemedicine's impact on quality, outcomes, and cost, but it is widely accepted that telemedicine has been an integral part of Rhode Island's pandemic response, and will continue to play a larger role in health care delivery in the future.